 On matters of policy advice to NERC, the Science Committee may also engage with working groups convened from the wider NERC Advisory Network.

-The Science Committee will be supported by a secretariat provided by NERC.
+Network task and finish groups will be supported by a secretariat provided by NERC.

 Review of terms of reference